jimsalterjrs/sanoid/README.md

 + --delete-target-snapshots

 	With this argument snapshots which are missing on the source will be destroyed on the target.
 Use this if you only want to handle snapshots on the source.
+	Note that snapshot deletion is only done after a successful synchronization.
+If no new snapshots are found, no synchronization is done and no deletion either.

 + --no-clone-rollback